Essential Oils: Some Things to Consider

 Overuse of essential oils (or any other strong scents) harms our sense of smell.
 Susun Weed points out that the overuse of essential oil scents harms the ability to discern the subtleties of scent in whole plants in much the same way that the use of white sugar harms our ability to appreciate the flavors of whole foods.

 Antibiotic resistance.
 Studies conducted about the antibacterial properties of essential oils compare them to antibiotics and suggest that they may be an effective alternative to antibiotics.
-We know that antibiotics should not be used regularly, preventatively or without the oversight of a medical professional.
+We know that antibiotics should not be used regularly, preventatively or carelessly.
 In light of their effect on microbial life, the same sorts of cautions should be exercises in using essential oils.

 Concerns around production and over-harvesting